 - a.
 Stop Work. - b.
 Wash immediately with soap and water. - c.
-Notify lab supervisor or PI, who must notify the Biosafety Officer. - d.
-Proceed directly to RedMed Clinic, Redwood Occupational Medicine Clinic, or the University of Utah Hospital Emergency Room (if after 8pm).
+Proceed directly to RedMed Clinic, Redwood Occupational Medicine Clinic, or the University of Utah Hospital Emergency Room (if after 8pm). - d.
+Notify lab supervisor or PI as soon as possible, who must notify the Biosafety Officer.